-- to, signage, toll booths, weigh stations, and traffic signals, - c. railways including, but not limited to, all classes of freight rail and passenger rail and all railway infrastructure including, but not limited to, intermodal rail yards and signals, - d. ports including, but not limited to, inland ports, seaports, deepwater ports, inland waterways, and levees and all port infrastructure including, but not limited to, intermodal stations, and - e. public transit including bus, ferry, cable car, tram, trolley, and other types of publicly accessible transportation and all public transit infrastructure. - SECTION 11.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 128.2 of Title 60, unless there is created a duplication in numbering, reads as follows: - A. A foreign principal from a foreign adversary country may not directly or indirectly own, have an interest of greater than twenty-five percent (25%) in, or acquire by purchase, grant, devise, or descent agricultural land or any interest, except a de minimis indirect interest, in such land in this state.
-A foreign principal has a de minimis indirect interest if any ownership is the result of the foreign principal's ownership of registered equities in a
+- c. railways including, but not limited to, all classes of freight rail and passenger rail and all railway infrastructure including, but not limited to, intermodal rail yards and signals, - d. ports including, but not limited to, inland ports, seaports, deepwater ports, inland waterways, and levees and all port infrastructure including, but not limited to, intermodal stations, and - e. public transit including bus, ferry, cable car, tram, trolley, and other types of publicly accessible transportation and all public transit infrastructure.
+SECTION 11.
+NEW LAW A new section of law to be codified

+14 SECTION 11.
+NEW LAW A new section of law to be codified 15 in the Oklahoma Statutes as Section 128.2 of Title 60, unless there 16 is created a duplication in numbering, reads as follows:

+A. A foreign principal from a foreign adversary country may not directly or indirectly own, have an interest of greater than twentyfive percent (25%) in, or acquire by purchase, grant, devise, or descent agricultural land or any interest, except a de minimis indirect interest, in such land in this state.
+A foreign principal has a de minimis indirect interest if any ownership is the result of the foreign principal's ownership of registered equities in a publicly traded company owning the land and if the ownership of the foreign principal in the country is either:

-- publicly traded company owning the land and if the ownership of the foreign principal in the country is either: - 1.
-Less than five percent (5%) of any class of registered equities or less than five percent (5%) in the aggregate in multiple classes of registered equities; or - 2.
-A noncontrolling interest in an entity controlled by a company that is both registered with the United States Securities and Exchange Commission as an investment advisor under the Investment Advisers Act of 1940, as amended, and is not a foreign entity. - B. A foreign principal that directly or indirectly owns or otherwise controls agricultural land, as defined in Section 1 of this act, in this state must sell, transfer, or otherwise divest itself of the agricultural land within one hundred eighty (180) days of the effective date of this act. - C. A foreign principal that directly or indirectly owns or acquires agricultural land or any interest in such land in this state shall register with the Oklahoma Department of Agriculture, Food, and Forestry within sixty (60) days of the effective date of this act or the date of acquisition, whichever is latest.
-The Department shall establish a form for such registration which, at minimum, shall include all of the following: - 23 1.
-The name of the owner of the agricultural land or the owner 24 of the interest in such land;
+3 1.
+Less than five percent (5%) of any class of registered 4 equities or less than five percent (5%) in the aggregate in multiple 5 classes of registered equities; or

+A noncontrolling interest in an entity controlled by a company that is both registered with the United States Securities and Exchange Commission as an investment advisor under the Investment Advisers Act of 1940, as amended, and is not a foreign entity.

+B. A foreign principal that directly or indirectly owns or otherwise controls agricultural land, as defined in Section 1 of this act, in this state must sell, transfer, or otherwise divest itself of the agricultural land within one hundred eighty (180) days of the effective date of this act.

+16 C. A foreign principal that directly or indirectly owns or 17 acquires agricultural land or any interest in such land in this 18 state shall register with the Oklahoma Department of Agriculture, 19 Food, and Forestry within sixty (60) days of the effective date of 20 this act or the date of acquisition, whichever is latest.
+The 21 Department shall establish a form for such registration which, at 22 minimum, shall include all of the following:

+The name of the owner of the agricultural land or the owner of the interest in such land;